openvinotoolkit/openvino_tensorflow/README.md

-# Bridge TensorFlow*/XLA to run on Intel® nGraph™ backends
+# Bridge TensorFlow to run on Intel® nGraph™ backends

-This directory contains the bridge code needed to build a TensorFlow*/XLA plugin that can be used with Intel® nGraph™. nGraph is an [open-source C++ library, compiler and runtime] that provides developers with the means to train and run DNN models efficiently on custom backends: GPU, CPU, and custom silicon.
+This directory contains the code needed to build a TensorFlow plugin that can be used with Intel® nGraph™. nGraph is an [open-source C++ library, compiler and runtime] that provides developers with the means to train and run DNN models efficiently on custom backends: GPU, CPU, and custom silicon.

-To enable the bridge from TensorFlow to Intel nGraph backends, two repos are
-needed: `ngraph-tensorflow` and this repository, `ngraph-tensorflow-bridge`.
-After everything is built, we end up with a [DSO] that acts like a plugin to Intel nGraph backends.

-**Note**
-Currently we are using ngraph-tensorflow but eventually this will no longer be needed.
-You will be able to use official tensorflow distribution.
+## Linux instructions

-## Prepare the build environment
+### Prepare the build environment

 The installation prerequisites are the same as TensorFlow as described in the TensorFlow [prepare environment] for linux.